WeThinkIdeas/fundamental.github.io/_posts/2017-01-10-marketing.markdown

 <p>There can be no thought of finishing for ‘aiming for the stars.’
 Both figuratively and literally, it is a task to occupy the generations.
 And no matter how much progress one makes, there is always the thrill of just beginning.</p>

-<p>TESTETETETETETETETof finishing for ‘aiming for the stars.’
+<p>There can be no thought of finishing for ‘aiming for the stars.’
 Both figuratively and literally, it is a task to occupy the generations.
 And no matter how much progress one makes, there is always the thrill of just beginning.</p>

 <blockquote>The dreams of yesterday are the hopes of today and the reality of tomorrow.
 Science has not yet mastered prophecy.
 We predict too much for the next year and yet far too little for the next ten.</blockquote>